julplee/synthesio-job-descriptions/job-descriptions/data-engineer.md

 * **Win As One Team**: We are nothing without each other.
 We support each other, celebrate team spirit, and always move together
 * **Test And Learn**: We're not afraid to fail but we're afraid of not trying.
 We learn from our mistakes and always come back stronger
 * **Listen Up**: The more we listen, the more we learn.
-Every person has something to teach us
+Every person has something to teach up